redpesk-core/afb-app-manager/docs/plugs.md

-Since canbus-binding 2.0.3, the application CAN bus installed in the directory `/usr/redpesk/canbus-binding` has a directory for plugging plugins, that directory is `/usr/redpesk/canbus-binding/plugins`.
-At start, the application canbus-binding 2 scans recursively the content of the directories:
+Since canbus-binding 2.0.3, the application CAN bus installed in the directory `/usr/redpesk/canbus-binding` has a directory for plugging plugins which is `/usr/redpesk/canbus-binding/plugins`.
+On startup, the application canbus-binding 2 scans recursively the contents of the directories:

-- ${AFB_ROOTDIR}/etc
+- `${AFB_ROOTDIR}/etc`
-- ${AFB_ROOTDIR}/plugins
+- `${AFB_ROOTDIR}/plugins`
-- ${CANBUS_PLUGINS_PATH}
+- `${CANBUS_PLUGINS_PATH}`

-It loads every file with extension `.json` and every file with extension `.so`, presuming it to be configuration and extension.
+It loads every file with `.json` or `.so` as an extension, presuming them to be configuration and extension.
-The found items compatible with canbus-binding are then activated and made available to clients of canbus-binding application.
+Items deemed compatible with canbus-binding are then activated and made available to clients of the canbus-binding application.

-## How plug works?
+## How plugs work?

 The plug mechanism creates a symbolic link to an exported directory in a directory.

-Example: The plugin vcar-signals is an application installed in `/usr/redpesk/vcar-signals`.
+Example: the plugin vcar-signals is an application installed in `/usr/redpesk/vcar-signals`.
 It contains the plugin library `/usr/redpesk/vcar-signals/lib/plugin-vcar-signals.so`.
 To make that plugin available to canbus-binding, the manifest file of vcar-signals declares that it plugs its lib directory in the plugin directory of canbus-binding.
-That declaration ask the framework to create the below symbolic link during installation of vcar-signals.
+That declaration asks the framework to create the symbolic link below during installation of vcar-signals.

 ```
 /usr/redpesk/canbus-binding/plugins/vcar-signals -> /usr/redpesk/vcar-signals/lib
 ```

-Using this example, it is possible to introduce little terminology.
+Using this example, it is possible to introduce some terminology.

-- **exported directory**: the exported directory is the directory that the installed application exports (for the example, the exported directory is `/usr/redpesk/vcar-signals/lib`)
+- **exported directory**: the exported directory is the directory that the installed application exports (in the example, the exported directory is `/usr/redpesk/vcar-signals/lib`)

-- **import directory**: the directory where is plugged the exported directory, or said with other words, the directory where the symbolic link is created (for the example, the import directory is `/usr/redpesk/canbus-binding/plugins`)
+- **import directory**: the directory where the exported directory is plugged, or in other words, the directory where the symbolic link is created (in the example, the import directory is `/usr/redpesk/canbus-binding/plugins`)

-- **exporting application**: the application that export a directory (for the example, vcar-signals)
+- **exporting application**: the application that exports a directory (in the example, vcar-signals)

-- **import application**: the application that receives access to the exported directory (for the example, canbus-binding)
+- **import application**: the application that receives access to the exported directory (in the example, canbus-binding)

 ### The created link

-The import directory is deduced from the id of the import application (`<importid>`), it is `/redpesk/<importid>/plugins`.
+The import directory is deduced from the ID of the import application (`<importid>`), it is `/redpesk/<importid>/plugins`.

 The exported directory is given by the path (`<expdir>`) that must be relative to the root dir of the installed application (`<rootdir>`), it is `<rootdir>/<expdir>`.

-The name of the link is the application id of the exporting application (`<exportid>`).
+The name of the link is the application ID of the exporting application (`<exportid>`).

-So at the end, the following link is created:
+So in the end, the following link is created:

 ```
 /redpesk/<importid>/plugins/<exportid> -> <rootdir>/<expdir>